YumaYX/rubydemodoc/input/file/read.md

-This Ruby code snippet demonstrates the use of the `File.read` method to read the entire content of a file.
-Specifically, it attempts to read the contents of a file located at the path 'input/file/filewr.txt'.
-If the file exists and the Ruby interpreter has the necessary permissions to access it, the method will return the file's content as a string.
-If the file does not exist or there's a permission issue, `File.read` will raise an exception, such as `Errno::ENOENT` (file not found) or `Errno::EACCES` (permission denied).
-It's crucial to handle potential errors when using `File.read` to prevent unexpected program termination.
+ This Ruby code snippet demonstrates how to read the contents of a file using the `File` class.
+The method `File.read()` is used to read the entire content of a file as a string, and it takes the path of the file to be read as an argument.
+In this case, the file path is `'input/file/filewr.txt'`.

+To use this code snippet, you will need to create a new Ruby file and replace `'input/file/filewr.txt'` with the path of your own file.
+For example, if your file is located in the same directory as your Ruby script, you can simply write `File.read('filewr.txt')`.

+Note that this code will only work if the file exists and is readable by the current user.
+If the file does not exist or is not readable, an error will be raised.